What is involved in our choices?

 Ask participants how they feel about the workshop and to start thinking more frequently who/what is involved in their choices.
 Send them the two photos of the maps.

-- Maria Puig de La Bellacasa,2017.‘Matters of Care’.University of Minnesota Press.
+- Maria Puig de La Bellacasa,2017.‘Matters of Care’.University of Minnesota.

-- Donna Haraway,2016.‘Staying with the Trouble: Making Kin in the Chthulucene’.Duke University Press.
+- Donna Haraway,2016.‘Staying with the Trouble: Making Kin in the Chthulucene’.Duke University.

 - Donna Haraway,1988.‘Situated knowledges: The science question in feminism and the privilege of partial perspective’.

-- Sarah Franklin & Susan McKinnon,2001.‘Relative Values: Reconfiguring Kinship Studies’.Duke University Press.
+- Sarah Franklin & Susan McKinnon,2001.‘Relative Values: Reconfiguring Kinship Studies’.Duke University.

 - Starhawk,2011.‘The Empowerment Manual: A Guide for Collaborative Groups’.New Society Publishers.